HEPTHools/Adinkra/README.md

 ## Installation Instructions
 **If updating Adinkra.m from a previous version, the old installation may first need to be deleted.
 Download and run [DeleteAdinkra.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/DeleteAdinkra.nb) before updating.**

-After downloading, install the Adinkra.m package on your local machine with the File-->Install menu in Mathematica
+After downloading, install the Adinkra.m package with the File-->Install menu in Mathematica.

 ![FileInstall.jpg](/Images/FileInstall.jpg)